Observation of renormalization group invariance in symmetry-restored nuclear lattice effective field theory: Conclusions and outlook

 Recent years have witnessed significant progress in nuclear lattice effective field theory (NLEFT) as a successful first-principles method for nuclear structure.
 Improvements in many-body algorithms and lattice chiral forces now enable many high-precision \textit{ab initio} calculations, ranging from the Hoyle state to nuclear thermodynamics.
 Faithfully reproducing experimental results and reliably extrapolating to unknown regions remain central challenges at the frontiers of the field.
 On the other hand, the high-precision techniques also allow careful examination of result dependencies on unphysical artifacts, which is essential to quantify theoretical uncertainties.
 In NLEFT, the most significant artifacts arise from lattice discretizations.
 Quantifying and systematically investigating the dependency of calculations on lattice cutoff is therefore a central problem requiring specific attentions.

 We performed high-precision calculations for few-body observables ($A \leq 4$) employing state-of-the-art lattice algorithms.
 The results directly verify predictions derived from the Wilsonian renormalization group (RG) based on an N$^2$LO chiral interaction.
 Crucially, as the lattice regulator breaks symmetries such as Galilean invariance, varying the cutoff (inverse lattice spacing) induces additional contact terms that explicitly violate these symmetries.
 Therefore, a fully RG-invariant calculation requires incorporating these terms into the Hamiltonian.
 Using the $^{4}$He binding energy as an example, we demonstrate that Galilean invariance restoration terms are essential both for preserving RG invariance and for reproducing experimental results.
 Significantly, these RG-invariant results coincide with experiment, establishing NLEFT's capability for reliable, parameter-free predictions.
-Calculations omitting symmetry restoration exhibit asymptotic behavior with slow convergence.
-Notably, the RG-invariant result can also be extracted by extrapolating to the continuum limit ($\Lambda \to \infty$).
+While results shown here are limited to soft cutoffs $\Lambda \leq 400$~MeV, calculations extending to about $500$~MeV are straightforward and are not expected to yield qualitative differences.
+Notably, calculations omitting symmetry restoration exhibit asymptotic behavior with slow convergence, thus the RG-invariant result can also be extracted by extrapolating to the continuum limit ($\Lambda \to \infty$).

 In this work, we employed a soft regulator focusing exclusively on Galilean invariance breaking.
-Our findings are directly extendable to standard lattice regulators, where rotational symmetry breaking effects also contribute.
+Our findings are directly extendable to standard lattice regulators as used in Ref.~\cite{klein2018tjon}, where rotational symmetry breaking effects also contribute.
 Rotational invariance restoration terms can be introduced analogously, with their corresponding low-energy constants (LECs) determined using the condition of spatial isotropy.
 We anticipate that the Hamiltonian incorporating the full restoration of these fundamental symmetries will exhibit significantly improved RG invariance, a prediction requiring high-precision numerical verification.
 Such verification poses considerable challenges, particularly for many-body systems.
 Research addressing these challenges is actively underway.